Formasitchijoh/Formasitchijoh/README.md

 - 👋 Hi, I’m Formasit Chijoh
 - 👀 I’m interested in Open source,Blockchain technology and Personal development
 - 🌱 I’m currently learning Mobile app development using JavaScript, React Native
-- 💞️ I’m looking to collaborate on any project I can learn what ever makes me better than yesterday
+- 💞️ I’m looking to collaborate on any project I can learn from
 - 📫 How to reach me through formasitf@gmail.com

 <!---